FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Machine-to-machine authorization

-The machine-to-machine authorization mode is different than the previous modes we've covered.
+The **Machine-to-machine authorization** mode is different than the previous modes we've covered.
 This mode does not involve users at all.
 Rather, it allows an application to interact with another application.
 Normally, this is via backend services communicating with each other via APIs.

+<<IMAGE MAYBE>>

 Here, one backend needs to be granted access to the other backend.
 We'll call the first backend the source and the second backend the target.
 To accomplish this, the source authenticates with the OAuth server.
-The OAuth server proves the identity of the source and then returns a token that the source will use to call the target.
+The OAuth server confirms the identity of the source and then returns a token that the source will use to call the target.
 This process can also include permissions that are used by the target to authorize the call the source is making.

 ### Device login and registration

-WRITE ME
+The **Device login and registration** mode is used to login (or register) to a user's account on a device that doesn't have a rich input device like a keyboard.
+In this case, a user wants to connect the device to their account, usually to ensure their account is active and the device is allowed to use their account.

+A good example of this mode is setting up a streaming app on an Apple TV or Roku.
+In order to ensure you have a subscription to the streaming service, the app needs to verify the user's identity and connect to their account.
+The app on the Apple TV device displays a code and a URL and asks the user to visit the URL.
+The workflow for this mode is as follows:

+1. The user opens the app on the device.
+2. The device displays a code and a URL.
+3. The user types in the URL displayed by the device on their phone or computer.
+4. The user is taken to the OAuth server and asked for the code.
+5. The user submits this form and is taken to the login page.
+6. The user logs into the OAuth server.
+7. The user is taken to a "Finished" page.
+8. A few seconds later, the device is connected to the user's account.

 ## Grants